-Original Lightspeed Zulu Aviation Headset Disintegrated While In Storage (In House 65F-78F) I Purchased this set between 2010 and 2012 I have receipt some place still.
-I really liked this headset it’s been around the world with me the electronic noise canceling and the audio quality is fantastic.
+Original Lightspeed Zulu Aviation Headset Disintegrated While In Storage (In House 65F-78F) I really liked this headset it’s been around the world with me the electronic noise canceling and the audio quality is fantastic.
 This headset was in excellent condition other then the lower part of the ear seals that facial hair stubble’s attack.
 The Ear seals and Headpads are consumable items on headsets.

 I had my Bi-annual Flight Review Scheduled, So I decided to finally pull out my headsets form the storage container.
 It was a Nightmare!!
 So Bad I had to cancel my appointment due to not having a headset.